 Rhodes, M., Leslie, S.J., Bianchi, L., & Chalik, L. (2018).
 The role of generic language in the early development of social categorization.
 Child Development, 89, 148-155. [pdf]

 Chalik, L., Leslie, S.J., & Rhodes, M. (2017).
 Cultural context shapes essentialist beliefs about religion.
 Developmental Psychology, 53, 1178-1187. [pdf]

 Chapters, Proceedings, and Commentaries

 Chalik, L. (in press).
-The developmental time-course of intergroup moral cognition: Invited commentary on Tomasello, “The moral psychology of obligation.”
+Intuitive theories inform children’s beliefs about intergroup obligation: Invited commentary on Tomasello, “The moral psychology of obligation.”
 Behavioral and Brain Sciences.